 use_ssl true

 </match>The API key is a secret key to authenticate your account.
-You can get your API key from the your profile in TD console.
+You can get your API key from your profile in TD console.

-Start the Fluentd server.
+Start the Fluentd service (if using fluent-package):

-$ ./bin/fluentd --config fluentd.confAdd logs in JSON using HTTP.
+fluentd --config fluentd.confAdd logs in JSON using HTTP.

-$ curl -X POST -d 'json={"action":"login","user":2}' \
+curl -X POST -d 'json={"action":"login","user":2}' \

 http://localhost:8888/td.testdb.www_accessFluentd continuously uploads logs, sending data every minute.
 Sending a SIGUSR1 signal forces Fluentd to flush the buffered logs into the cloud immediately.